 Norwegian School of Economics (NHH)

-Norwegian School of Economics and Business Administration; CESifo (Center for Economic Studies and Ifo Institute for Economic Research)
+Norwegian School of Economics and Business Administration; CESifo (Center for Economic Studies and Ifo Institute)

 Norwegian School of Economics (NHH) - Department of Economics

 January 12, 2011